+The emergence of the ability to symbolize, as far as our species is concerned, is an event of the utmost importance.
 The symbol, a material or abstract entity that refers to another entity, allows, even in lack of verbal language, knowledge and sharing of information in an enlarged sphere of individuals, and therefore assumes the role of modulator of associative life itself.
+Piaget suggested that the origin of the conceptual system lay in internalized sensorimotor patterns.

 With respect to cognitive development, we know that nonverbal perceptual information encoded on the basis of perceptual and sensorimotor procedures is early redescribed into image schemas, beginning with categorization and/or comparison, available to be later in turn redescribed by verbal language.